slashdotdash/awesome-elixir-cqrs/README.md

 - [Event Sourcing in Elixir](https://tech.zilverline.com/2017/04/07/elixir_event_sourcing) by Derek Kraan - Explore how we can use some of Elixir’s more interesting features to implement event sourcing.

+- [Event Sourcing in React, Redux & Elixir](https://medium.com/rapport-blog/event-sourcing-in-react-redux-elixir-how-we-write-fast-scalable-real-time-apps-at-rapport-4a26c3aa7529) by [Gary McAdam](https://twitter.com/gpmcadam) - How we write fast, scalable, real-time apps at Rapport.

 - [My First Event Sourced Application](https://www.codementor.io/leifio/my-first-event-sourced-application-flj7z32hl) by [Leif Gensert](https://twitter.com/leifg) - Building an event sourced application using [Commanded](https://github.com/commanded/commanded).

 ## Presentations